ninjken/dynamic_file_upstreams/README.markdown

 2. [ngx_dynamic_upstream](https://github.com/cubicdaiya/ngx_dynamic_upstream) module exposes HTTP API for upstream modification
 3. [nginx-upsync-module](https://github.com/weibocom/nginx-upsync-module) achieves this by making use of Consul/Etcd

-This module takes a file-based approach and have nginx parse an upstreams text file when it is changed and reload upstreams automatically.
+This module, however, takes a file-based approach and have nginx parse an upstreams text file when it is modified and automatically reload upstreams defined in it.

 ## Synopsis
 Nginx configuration